Do tradelines still work after a bankruptcy?

 Also, there’s something interesting in that graph.
 How could there be a remaining account after discharge of a bankruptcy?
 It is possible to “redeem” accounts during a bankruptcy in certain circumstances.
 Most people wipe the slate clean, but it may make sense to retain certain, positive, accounts.

 When does chapter 7 bankruptcy come off credit report?

-As stated above you could redeem certain accounts, add tradelines and have a good credit score and a lender still may deny you because he or she may require a certain amount of time after the bankruptcy before your application will even be considered.
-In this regard, you could use the Fair Credit Reporting Act to your advantage if the bankruptcy is not reported correctly.
+As stated above, you could redeem certain accounts, add tradelines and have a good credit score.
+However, a lender still may deny you because they may require a certain amount of time after the bankruptcy before your application will even be considered.
+In this regard, you could use the Fair Credit Reporting Act to your advantage.
 Suppose there is an error with its reporting, you can have the error corrected or the account completely removed if they fail to correct it (or sue the credit bureaus, which is effective, but expensive).

 Updated: July 30, 2021